aspnetboilerplate/aspnetboilerplate/doc/WebSite/SignalR-AspNetCore-Integration.md

 ### Introduction

 [Abp.AspNetCore.SignalR](http://www.nuget.org/packages/Abp.AspNetCore.SignalR) NuGet
-package makes it easily to use **SignalR** in ASP.NET Boilerplate-based applications.
+package makes it easier to use **ASP.NET Core SignalR** in ASP.NET Boilerplate-based applications.

+> NOTICE: This package is currently in preview.
+If you have a problem, please write to the Github issues: https://github.com/aspnetboilerplate/aspnetboilerplate/issues/new

 ### Installation